phusion/traveling-ruby/README.md

 ### Why does Traveling Ruby not support Windows?

 We haven't spent the effort, and we're currently not creating any tools that should run on Windows.
 If Windows support is important to you, feel free to open a pull request.

+### How big is a hello world packaged with Traveling Ruby?

+It's about 6 MB compressed.